jasonzh0/kubeman/README.md

         ]
 ```

-The `KubernetesResource` class provides a simpler interface than `HelmChart` when you don't need Helm's templating capabilities.
-It supports optional ArgoCD Application generation and integrates with the `TemplateRegistry` system.

 ### Build and Load Steps

 Templates can define Docker image build and load steps that execute automatically when templates are imported.
-Steps run sequentially in registration order: build steps first, then load steps, ensuring dependencies are built and loaded before they're needed.
+Steps run sequentially in registration order: build steps first, then load steps.

 #### Build Steps

-To add build steps to a template, override the `build()` method:
+Override the `build()` method to add build steps:

 ```python
 from kubeman import KubernetesResource, TemplateRegistry, DockerManager